John Henry Pyle Pafford: Pafford's dilemma

-Pafford's army days were a quarter of a century behind him when he retired from his post at University College, with honour – and the affection of his colleagues.
+Pafford's army days were a quarter of a century behind him when he retired from his post at University College.
 He was presented with a volume of essays, mainly on library themes.
-It includes a check list of his own publications up to 1970, including the mischievous retention of a small piece from The Field dating from 1943: 'Hare shooting with a .22.’
+It includes a checklist of his own publications up to 1970, including the mischievous retention of a small piece from The Field dating from 1943: 'Hare shooting with a .22.’

 Milne's prefatory memoir of Jack Pafford says little about his army career, for this publication was a Festschrift from fellow librarians.
 A very small part of its content relates to army libraries.
 Milne makes a passing mention [not altogether an accurate one] to Pafford's 'satisfaction of seeing' [the unit library project] 'in full operation before his own return to civilian duties.'

 In fact, Pafford left the project on 12 October 1945, two months after the surrender of Japan – with barely half of the library books distributed.
 Long drawn-out hostilities with Japan, and a gradual release of service personnel – which had seemed probable – would have stood the librarians' plans in better stead.
 4.3 million servicemen and women had already been demobilised by the spring of 1946.
 The army was not in the mood for reading, for the thoughtful process of preparing for civilian life.
 There was rioting by impatient conscripts (Pafford left the day after the number of titles 'distributed to the Army' moved from 200 to 280, Milne, p.
 39).

-In 1941 he, as a serving army officer, had married Elizabeth Ford ‘from a family with a long Quaker Tradition.'
+In 1941 he, as a serving army officer, had married Elizabeth Ford "from a family with a long Quaker tradition".
 The sudden end to World War II would have done more than disrupt Pafford's publication schedule.
 The means of its achievement, through the atomic bomb attacks on Hiroshima and Nagasaki, would have put Major Pafford and his Quaker wife in a difficult position.
 There is no direct mention of pacifism in the obituaries, or in Milne's tribute.
 However, his concluding remark about the crack shot's disengagement from weaponry is gently set in a Quaker context.